 No effective treatment is known for any of these disorders, at least in current conventional neurobiological academia.
 80% of these disorders affect the nervous system.

-The body has no known method of repairing or removing these by-products of glycation, and so they accumulate and tattoo into our flesh, and assist the formation of beta amyloid plaque.
+The body has no known method of repairing or removing these by-products of glycation, and so they accumulate and tattoo into our flesh, and assist in the formation of beta amyloid plaque.
 The pictorial slide show linked above is re-linked here to help your understanding and reading about beta amyloid.

-However, there is a natural substance which strongly mitigates the formation of AGES, and that is a dipeptide protein from meat known as carnosine.
+However, there is a natural substance which strongly mitigates the formation of AGES, and that is a dipeptide protein acquired from meat known as carnosine.

 The use of Carnosine Supreme as a nutritional supplement, especially for those who are vegan, vegetarian, and for those who have blood sugar elevation, is a prudent brain health recommendation in an era when both metabolic syndromes and dementia disorders are on the rise.
 Here is one example of many abstracts and research writings on the health benefits of carnosine.

 The Carnosine Supreme supplement also includes benfotiamine, a derivative of vitamin B1 (thiamine), which also reduces glycosylation, or, AGES formation.

 Vegans and vegetarians are more predisposed to lack of key brain nutrients which are found in meat…carnitine, carnosine, creatine, vitamin B12, and iron…than are meat eaters.
 However, because the entire quality of all foods on the planet is degrading due to agribusiness practices and toxicities, meat eaters should consider supplementing with these particular nutrients as well.